loopwerk/loopwerk.io/content/articles/2022-11-10-hosting-sveltekit.md

 }
 ```

-Restart Nginx to active the changes: `service nginx reload`.
+Restart Nginx to activate the changes: `service nginx reload`.

 ## SvelteKit server
-Within my real site root `/opt/www` I can checkout my Git repo, and run `npm run build`, this creates the compiled build and the Node server.
+Within my real site root `/opt/www` I can checkout my Git repo and run `npm run build`; this creates the compiled build and the Node server.
 I am using `adapter-node` for this.

 To run the Node server, I am using systemd.
 I created a config file `/etc/systemd/system/www.critical-notes.com.service` with the following content: